Colin Coosemans: Anderlecht

 On 26 May 2021, Coosemans signed a two-year contract at Anderlecht, after joining on a free transfer from Gent, initially signed by the club as a backup goalkeeper.

-Coosemans had to wait a very long time to make his first team debut, often being second or third choice, behind the likes of Hendrik Van Crombrugge and Bart Verbruggen.
-However, he always remained an important figure in the dressing room, which was crucial for a very young Anderlecht side under Vincent Kompany.
+Coosemans had to wait a long time for his first-team debut, often serving as second or third choice behind Hendrik Van Crombrugge and Bart Verbruggen.
+Despite that, he remained a key presence in the dressing room—something that proved especially valuable for a young Anderlecht side under Vincent Kompany.

 On 4 July 2023, he signed a new four-year deal until 2027.

-In 2023, he also made 11 appearances for Anderlecht’s U23 side, the RSCA Futures.
+In 2023, he also made 11 appearances for Anderlecht's U23 side, the RSCA Futures.

 On 14 April 2024, he finally made his first team debut for the club against Cercle Brugge in a Belgian Pro League Champions’ Playoffs match, after replacing an injured Kasper Schmeichel at half time, who was the number 1 goalkeeper at that time.
 They won the match 3–0 at the Lotto Park with Coosemans making some decent saves.
 After making his debut, he gave an emotional speech in the dressing room, thanking everyone for his opportunity to play for the club.

 He played two more games for Anderlecht in the Champions’ Playoffs, also against Cercle Brugge and against Antwerp.

-Going into the 2024-2025 season, there where questions about who would be Anderlecht’s replacement for Kasper Schmeichel, who left on a free transfer to Celtic FC.
+Going into the 2024–2025 season, there where questions about who would be Anderlecht's replacement for Kasper Schmeichel, who left on a free transfer to Celtic FC.
 There remained lots of rumours, but the season began with Colin Coosemans as the number one.
 He impressed in pre-season, being very good and consistent in friendlies against VfL Wolfsburg and Sporting Braga.
 In the season opener against Sint-Truiden he again impressed, leading his side to a 1–0 victory.
 After again and again being the standout performer for Anderlecht the next few games, the fans and analysts started to doubt if a new number one was really necessary.
 On 17 August, after winning 3–1 away at Mechelen also getting the MOTM award, Coosemans stated in an interview he would try his very best to stay the number one goalkeeper, even if the club would bring in another goalkeeper.

 On 22 August 2024, Coosemans made his return to the European competitions for the first time since 2020, in a UEFA Europa League qualifier against Dinamo Minsk, with a Man of the Match performance, winning 1–0.

-At the end of the 2024-2025 season, where RSC Anderlecht ended in a disappointing 4th place, he was voted their Player of the Year, after arguably the best season ever in his career, attaining 17 clean sheets in the Belgian Pro League, and 22 in all competitions.
+At the end of the 2024–2025 season, where RSC Anderlecht ended in a disappointing 4th place, he was voted their Player of the Year, after arguably the best season ever in his career, attaining 17 clean sheets in the Belgian Pro League, and 22 in all competitions.